-Serpent Mound is an internationally known National Historic Landmark built by the ancient cultures of Ohio.
+Serpent Mound is an internationally known National Historic Landmark built by the ancient American Indian cultures of Ohio.
 It is an effigy mound (a mound in the shape of an animal) representing a snake with a curled tail.
-Nearby are three burial mounds – two created by the Adena Culture (800 BC-100 AD), and one by the Fort Ancient Culture (1000-1650 AD).
-The Serpent Mound has no associated burials and was likely used for ceremonial purposes.
+Nearby are three burial mounds—two created by the Adena culture (800 B.C.–A.D.
+100), and one by the Fort Ancient culture (A.D.
+1000–1650).

 The significance of Serpent Mound and other ancient Ohio earthworks has garnered international attention.
-In 2008, Serpent Mound and eight other Ohio earthworks were selected by the United States Department of the Interior for inclusion on the United States’ Tentative List of sites to be submitted to United Nations Educational, Scientific, and Cultural Organization (UNESCO) for inscription on the prestigious World Heritage List.
-If it is eventually inscribed on the World Heritage List later this decade, Serpent Mound will join the ranks of the Pyramids of Egypt, the Great Wall of China, Pompeii, Stonehenge, and the Taj Mahal—all of which are World Heritage sites.
-World Heritage status has the potential to elevate local and international awareness about the site's value, further encourage communities to protect and invest in their preservation and increase potentially beneficial tourism to the site.
+In 2008, Serpent Mound and eight other Ohio American Indian earthworks were selected by the United States Department of the Interior for inclusion on the United States’ Tentative List of sites to be submitted to the United Nations Educational, Scientific, and Cultural Organization (UNESCO) for inscription on the prestigious World Heritage List.
+If it is eventually inscribed on the World Heritage List later this decade, Serpent Mound will join the ranks of the Pyramids of Egypt, the Great Wall of China, Pompeii, Stonehenge and the Taj Mahal, all of which are World Heritage sites.
+World Heritage status has the potential to elevate local and international awareness about the site’s value, further encourage communities to protect and invest in its preservation and increase potentially beneficial tourism to the site.

-Serpent Mound is managed locally by the Arc of Appalachia Preserve System.
+Serpent Mound is managed by the Ohio History Connection.